kodecocodes/i9t/custom-segues/custom-segues.markdown

 * Animate a custom transition within the segue
 * Make your segue reusable within navigation and tab controllers

+&nbsp;

+&nbsp;

 ## Getting Started

 The app you'll be updating today is a pet minding app called **PamperedPets**.
 It's a very simple app, with just a list of pets to be minded and details about each one.

 ![iPhone](images/PamperedPets.png)

 Explore your starter project and see how it works.
-When you run the app, you will see a single scene which shows the photo, address and feeding instructions for a single pet, the star of our show - Bubbles the goldfish.
-There is also a button for Vet information that currently doesn't work.
-You'll be creating a popover for that later on.
+When you run the app, you'll see a single scene which shows the photo, address and feeding instructions for a single pet, the star of our show - Bubbles the goldfish.

 Have a look at **Main.storyboard**.
 There are a number of scenes that have been created for you, but initially the Animal Detail scene and the Animal Photo scene are the scenes that you'll be working with.

+![bordered width=90%](images/Storyboard.png)

 When you've finished this chapter, your app will show a list of pets to be minded.
-You will be able to select a pet and that pet's details will be displayed.
+You'll be able to select a pet and that pet's details will be displayed.

-![bordered width=90%](images/Storyboard.png)

 The app is very simple, but the animated transitions that you will create will raise your app from lackluster to rock-star!

-And to get you hooked there may be some subtle fish jokes before you fin-ish :].
+And to get you hooked there may be some fish jokes before you fin-ish :].

 ## What are Segues?

 As you have learned from What's New in Storyboards in the previous chapter, segues describe transitions between scenes and are indicated by arrows between the view controller scenes.
 Segue types can be:

-* **Show** - this segue presents into a master view controller, such as a navigation controller.
+* **Show** - this segue pushes a scene from a navigation controller.
-* **Show Detail** - presents into the detail, such as in a split view.
+* **Show Detail** - replaces a scene detail when in a `UISplitViewController`.
 * **Present Modally** - presents a scene on top of the current scene.
 * **Popover** - presents as a popover on the iPad or full screen on the iPhone.